bryanpizzillo/ncids-with-uswds-patch-sync/README.md

 Test of patching and syncing USWDS for NCIDS

 ## Notes about this setup
 1. USWDS should be installed as a dev dependency since we don't want dependent projects to download it.
 1. this uses yarn to be more like NCIDS-css
    1. The patching process is different for yarn than npm, so this will mimick our setup best.
-1.
+1. On install, we:
+   1. patch USWDS to modify files we cannot republish or work with.
+	 2. copy the USWDS packages using the `./scripts/uswds-sync` script, following the rules in the uswdsSync configuration of the `package.json` file.
+The config is as follows:
+	    * Any packages listed in the `excludePackages` setting will be excluded.
+			* Any packages listed in the `internalPackages` setting will be copied to a private `internal-uswds` directory.
+			  * When packages are internal there is an expectation that a same named partial will be created in `packages`
+			  * If other packages reference specific files, you need to "republish" those files as well. 'e.g. `uswds-core/src/styles/functions/color/get-system-color`
+			* Any package not listed in either of those places, that has scss files, will be copied to `uswds-packages`.
+    3. TODO: Copy over file assets.

 ## Notes about USWDS
 * `packages/uswds-tokens/color/*` - this appears to be json related to documentation or something.
 Maybe not needed?
 Only referenced in `format-tokens` npm script.
   * This could probably be removed -- will ignore for now updating colors.
+* The flag size was changed and the banner has issues.

 ### Changes
+* Updated box-shadow

 <table>
   <tr><td colspan="3">System Token Changes</td></tr>
   <tr><td colspan="3">Colors</td></tr>